 Now Judah’s King Ahaz was threatened by Israel’s King Pekah.
 King Pekah made an alliance with the Syrian King to overturn the kingdom of Judah.
 Naturally, King Ahaz became extremely anxious about the impending war.

 In this situation God spoke words of encouragement to King Ahaz and the people of Judah by saying that the planned invasion of Israel and Syria won’t happen.
-In order to confirm the prophecy, God asked King Ahaz to request a sign from Him.
-You would think that King Ahaz jumped on the occasion, happily choosing a supernatural phenomenon showing the world that God was with them.
-However, for reasons unknown to us, King Ahaz refused to cooperate.
+And in order to confirm the prophecy, God asked King Ahaz to request a sign from Him.
+For reasons unknown to us, King Ahaz refused to do so.
 His official statement (Isaiah 7:12):

 But Ahaz said, “I will not ask; I will not put the Lord to the test.”

 Here is Isaiah’s response to King Ahaz’s reaction (Isaiah 7:13-14a):

 “Listen well, you royal family of David!
 Isn’t it enough to exhaust human patience?
 Must you exhaust the patience of my God as well?
 All right then, the Lord himself will give you the sign.”

 So, the Lord insisted on choosing a sign, since this was not really just about King Ahaz but about every son and daughter of Adam and Eve.
 And here is the sign God chose (Isaiah 7:14):

 “Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”